-The IASB issued a number of new and revised IASs, International Financial Reporting Standards ("IFRS"), amendments and related IFRICs which are effective for the Company's financial year beginning on April 1, 2019.
-The Company has adopted all the following new standards relevant to the Company for the nine months ended December 31, 2020.
+The IASB issued a number of new and revised IASs, International Financial Reporting Standards ("IFRS"), amendments and related IFRICs which are effective for the Company's financial year beginning on April 1, 2020.
+The Company has adopted all the following new standards relevant to the Company for the year ended March 31, 2021.